Sokkeldirektoratet

 Objective

-(1) The objective of these regulations is to ensure that accurate and reliable measurements form the basis for the calculation of taxes and fees to the Norwegian state, as well as the licensees’ revenues from the petroleum activities.
+(1) The objective of these regulations is to ensure that accurate and reliable measurements form the basis for calculating taxes and fees to the Norwegian state, as well as the licensees’ revenues from the petroleum activities.

 Section 2.